-- Once the space is ready, we will place the shower tray on the surface, checking that the new shower tray hole is aligned with the plug hole, as well as the shower tray level being correct.
+- Once the space is ready and after the manufacturer's recommended drying time has elapsed, , place the shower tray on the surface.
+Check that the hole on your new tray is aligned with the drainage valve and that the tray is correctly levelled.

 - Apply the adhesive on the surface for the shower tray installation by following the manufacturer’s recommendations.
 Polyurethane putty, namely, Butech P-404 is recommended.
 White cement, cement or glue cement must not be used for the bonding.

 - We will place the shower tray and the drain valve again correctly.
 Refill the drain valve to prevent gas emissions from the sewer into your home.

 - Make sure the tray is perfectly level.

 - Let it dry for the recommended time by the manufacturer, usually 24h.

 - Protect the shower tray to continue installing the wall tiles by using masking tape on the perimeter next to the walls and putting cardboard on the shower tray.